 Does Your Property Show On Local MLS When You List On Zillow?

 No. Most people who use platforms like Zillow also choose to get their properties on an MLS (multiple listing service).
 That’s mainly because many FSBO sites don’t have enough traffic or visitors and rely on MLS listings to actually sell a house.
 That doesn’t mean that listings posted directly on Zillow wont be seen, but they are not syndicated to MLS.

 You’d need to hire a licensed real estate agent or a flat fee broker to ensure a property is on an MLS, which would allow other local buyer realtors to see the property for sale.
-Listing on an MLS allows for current and accurate information for buyers, as well as over 200 fields of information.
+Listing on an MLS allows for current and accurate information for buyers, as well as over 200 fields of information, which most can be identified through acronyms.
 Zillow currently offers 40-90.